 You will need a sound source, as input to the play function.
-You can generate your own, like in examples/ waveforms.py or you can use the sound sources provided by modules like synth.
+You can generate your own, like in examples/ waveforms.py.

 4.4 Technical Details

 Note: You don't need to understand this section to use the audio module.
 It is just here in case you wanted to know how it works.